cqc-alec/qpr/qpr.md

 ### FD-graphs

-An _FD-graph_ is a directed graph composed of F-nodes and D-nodes, connected by _data edges_.
+An _FD-graph_ is a directed graph composed of F-nodes and D-nodes, connected by _wires_.

-Data edges have associated types that match the types of their source and target ports.
+Wires have associated wire types that match the types of their source and target ports.

 Note that a for each type in a node's inout signature, there may be several